utkdigitalinitiatives/Islandora_manual/modules/tests/scholar_thesis_ingest.md

   2771.zip -- unpacked size: 10232 K
   3684 -- unpacked size: 6668 K

-  Each zip file contains one metadata.xml and one fulltext.pdf for one masters thesis.
+  Each zip file represents one master's thesis.

+  Each zip file has one dirctory containing the files:
+    - metadata.xml
+    - fulltext.pdf

   A full descripton of these files is at: http://dlwork.lib.utk.edu/vboxes/trace_samples/set001/about_zip_files.txt